King-Darius/FreeCrafter/README.md

 # FreeCrafter  <img width="30" height="30" alt="FreeCrafter Logo" src="https://github.com/user-attachments/assets/4fb35500-bc0c-4275-97a9-96ad20268567" />

 Still very early WIP.
 Nothing "works" just yet.

 FreeCrafter is an experimental 3D modeling sandbox built with Qt and OpenGL.
 It currently provides a minimal interface and a handful of prototype tools for sketching and extruding simple geometry.

-The long-term goal is to build an CAD/architectural design style application to compliment Blender.
-It would fit a gap for game developers and for CAD prototyping where tools like Blender are not ideal.
-However, the plan would be to work with Blender to texture or render scenes if required.
+For a breakdown of planned milestones and features, see the [ROADMAP](ROADMAP.md).

 ## Features
 - Qt-based desktop interface with a custom OpenGL viewport